geotools/geotools/docs/user/library/jts/snap.rst

    :start-after: package org.geotools
    :end-before: // load shapefile end

-You might be used to working with shapefiles as a streaming data source, ie. reading features read of disk as required.
-Here we optimize things by extracting the line geometries from the features and caching in a JTS SpatialIndex object.
+You might be used to working with shapefiles as a streaming data source, ie.  reading features from disk as required.
+Here we optimize things by extracting the line geometries from the features and caching them in a JTS SpatialIndex object.
 This gives us speed in two ways: we have the lines in memory and can search for them efficiently by location:

 .. literalinclude:: /../src/main/java/org/geotools/jts/SnapToLine.java
    :language: java